zmike/zmike.github.io/_posts/2022-09-27-preparation.md

 Your game/emulator randomly freezes for a few seconds on startup?
 I've [heroically](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/18198) made the PBO download ubershaders compile without blocking.
 Also there's new, optimized variants that perform even better.

 What's that?
-Zink's still unusable because of all the shader compilation stuttering?
+Zink is still unusable for gaming because of all the shader compilation stuttering?
 [Blammo](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/18197), your compute shaders are now precompiling in the background.

 Oh, but you're *still* seeing stuttering because of shader compiles?
 Not for long, because I'veOH SHIT KHRONOS IS HERE I'M SORRY I DIDN'T THINK IT'D BE A BIG DEAL TO